Southern Italy

 Matera

-The city of Matera in Basilicata is famous for its sassi or cave dwellings, a network of human settlements carved into limestone, first inhabited during the Paleolithic era.
-Later dwellings consisted of homes, shops, churches, and monasteries built into the natural caves of the Murgia Plateau.
-Matera’s old town is split into two sections, the Sasso Barisano and the Sasso Caveoso, separated by Matera’s Romanesque cathedral.
-The Sassi of Matera are included in the World Heritage List.
+The city of Matera in Basilicata is renowned for its distinctive sassi, which are cave dwellings carved into limestone and have been inhabited since the Paleolithic era.
+These dwellings evolved over time to include homes, shops, churches, and monasteries nestled within the natural caves of the Murgia Plateau.
+Matera’s historic old town is divided into two main sections, namely the Sasso Barisano and the Sasso Caveoso, with Matera’s Romanesque cathedral standing between them.
+Recognized for their cultural significance, the Sassi of Matera are inscribed on the World Heritage List.

 Aeolian Islands